dorian-marchal/phonegap-boilerplate-documentation/setup.md

 git merge pb-core -m 'Use Phonegap Boilerplate'
 ```

+Note : use `gulp live`, from the project root, to run :
+- _LiveReload_ : Reload your browser on edit.
+- _LiveCompass_ : Compile your sass files on save.

 __After creating or cloning a project :__

 - Init and update submodules